-Stop losing money on Av Setup Technician projects.
+Stop losing money on AV Setup Technician projects.

+Send your first 3 contracts for free.
 A single faulty HDMI extender or an unbraced drywall mount can destroy your profit margin and leave you liable for thousands in damages.
 Without a technical contract, you are one 'while you are here' request away from working for free on a client's broken Wi-Fi.

 Structural and Mounting Liability